About the Certificate

 Get more from experiential learning.
 If you're taking a study abroad, field work, internship or community service-learning, the certificate's integrative project is a chance to step back and critically reflect on your learning experience.

 Develop solutions that matter.
 The certificate will give you a welcome edge when hitting the job market.
 Past graduates have made real contributions to their fields and gone on to careers in places like the Pembina Institute and the Government of Alberta.

 There is no cost to apply or complete the certificate.
 As an embedded certificate, you can earn the designation while completing an undergraduate program in one of eleven different faculties—no need to switch programs.
 Eligible faculties include:

 - Native Studies

-To earn the certificate, students must complete:
+To earn the certificate, you must complete 12 credits of coursework:

 At least 3 credits must be from outside your home faculty.